High Voltage (1929 film)

-High Voltage (1929) is an American pre-Code film produced by Pathé Exchange and directed by Howard Higgin.
+High Voltage is a 1929 American pre-Code drama film directed by Howard Higgin and produced by Pathé Exchange.
 The film stars William Boyd, Diane Ellis, Owen Moore, Phillips Smalley, Billy Bevan, and Carole Lombard in her feature-length "talkie" debut, billed as "Carol Lombard."

-This film is in the public domain.

 Plot

 The film begins with a bus driving along a snow-covered roadway in the Sierra Nevada between Nevada City, California, and Reno, Nevada.
 Soon the vehicle gets hopelessly stuck in deep snow forty miles from the nearest town.
-Needing shelter, the driver "Gus" (Billy Bevan) and his four passengers find refuge in an isolated one-room log church.
-The passengers include "Billie" (Carole Lombard), who is an escaped criminal being escorted back to jail in New York by a deputy sheriff, "Dan Egan" (Owen Moore); a young woman, "The Kid," (Diane Ellis) on her way to Chicago to meet her boyfriend; and "Hickerson," a pompous, ill-tempered banker.
-In the church the group finds "Bill" (William Boyd), a self-described "hobo," who had found shelter there earlier.
+Needing shelter, the driver "Gus" and his four passengers find refuge in an isolated one-room log church.
+The passengers include "Billie", who is an escaped criminal being escorted back to jail in New York by a deputy sheriff, "Dan Egan"; a young woman, "The Kid," on her way to Chicago to meet her boyfriend; and "Hickerson," a pompous, ill-tempered banker.
+In the church the group finds "Bill", a self-described "hobo," who had found shelter there earlier.
 Tensions quickly arise in the group over their general plight, petty jealousies, and concerns about how six people are going to share the small supply of food that Bill had brought with him.